amol9/imagebot/README.rst

 	*-a, --user-agent*

 	Set user-agent string.
 Default: imagebot.
-It is recommended to change it to yidentify your bot as a matter of responsible crawling.
+It is recommended to change it to identify your bot as a matter of responsible crawling.

 	``imagebot crawl http://website.com -a "my_imagebot(http://mysite.com)"``